 What is the use of creating the most perfect email if you send it to your customers at the wrong time?
 While many studies have produced conflicting information regarding when the best time to send an email actually occurs, there are several guidelines you should follow to ensure that your email has the best chance of getting opened.

-Generally it is accepted that people check their email before bedtime, so sending an email between 8 p.m. and midnight will garner you the most opens and click throughs.
-It’s also well known that there are less emails sent on the weekends, so perhaps you’d like to send an email then while there’s less competition for your customer’s attention.
+Generally it is accepted that people check their email before bedtime, so sending an email between 8 p.m. and midnight will garner you the most opens and click-throughs.
+It’s also well known that there are fewer emails sent on the weekends, so perhaps you’d like to send an email then while there’s less competition for your customer’s attention.

 After all, according to our friend Miyamoto Musashi, practice leads to a mastery of timing.